The Palm Sunday Entry of Isa al Masih into Jerusalem began his final week. Surah Al-Anbya (Surah 21 – The Prophets) tells us that:

 47 “If anyone hears my words but does not keep them, I do not judge that person.
 For I did not come to judge the world, but to save the world.48 There is a judge for the one who rejects me and does not accept my words; the very words I have spoken will condemn them at the last day.
 49 For I did not speak on my own, but the Father who sent me commanded me to say all that I have spoken.50 I know that his command leads to eternal life.
 So whatever I say is just what the Father has told me to say.”(John 12: 23-50)

 In this dramatic exchange, including even a voice from heaven, the Prophet said that he would be ‘lifted up’ and this would draw ‘all people’ – not just the Jews – to himself.
 Many Jews, even though they worshipped only one God, did not understand what the prophet was saying.
 The prophet Isaiah said it was due to their hard hearts – their unwillingness to submit to Allah – that was at the root, even as others believed silently because of fear.

 The prophet Isa al Masih boldly claimed that he had ‘come into the world as a light’ (v.46) which the previous prophets had written would shine on all nations.
 On the day when he entered Jerusalem, the light first began to shine on the Gentiles.
 Would this light spread to all nations?
 What did the prophet mean by being ‘lifted up’?
 We continue through this last week to understand these questions.

 The following chart goes through each day of this week.
 On Sunday, the first day of the week he fulfilled three different prophecies given by three previous prophets.
-First he entered Jerusalem mounted on a donkey as prophesied by Zechariah.
+First, he entered Jerusalem mounted on a donkey as prophesied by Zechariah.
 Second, he did so in the time prophesied by Daniel.
-Third, his message and miracles started to light an interest among the Gentiles – which the prophet Isaiah had foretold would shine as a light to the nations and grow brighter to peoples around the world.
+Third, his message and miracles started to light an interest among the Gentiles.
+The prophet Isaiah had foretold this would shine as a light to the nations and grow brighter to peoples around the world.